p0358/notepadpp-CodeStats/README.md

 Anonymous usage statistics
 ---------------------

-On the next Notepad++ launches, after API key has been provided, this plugin is making HTTPS request to analytics server containing plugin version and unique randomly generated ID.
+On the next Notepad++ launches, after API token has been provided, this plugin is making HTTPS request to analytics server containing plugin version and unique randomly generated ID.
 This is because author would like to see the amount of people using this.
 If you really do not want to be included, you can opt-out in plugin settings.

 Troubleshooting